-My kid has social anxiety and dyslexia, so school isn’t her favorite question.
+My middle child has social anxiety and dyslexia, so school isn’t her favourite question.
+Talking about school can send her into an anxiety attack.
 She’s learned that if she answers those questions honestly adults dismiss her feeling or say “don’t worry it’s going to get better”.

 After these questions are done, so is all conversation.

 When talking with kids I always try to talk to them about non-school related subjects.
 Instead of the obvious above mention questions, I ask the following: